joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Manager Onboarding.md

 * [ ] There are over 1000 Slack channels at GitLab.
 You can join as many as you like!
 However, you may find the following channels most useful at first: `#git-help`, `#peopleops`, `#product`, `#questions`, and `#ux`.
 Each stage group also has a Slack channel.
 Each stage group channel normally starts with the letter 'g'.
 For example, the Secure stage group channel is `#g_secure`.
 Join `#managers` for manager-related topics and announcements.
 * [ ] You should have now received an invite for the `Company call` (every day except Friday).
 If you can't attend the call, don't worry, just check the [company call agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) to stay on top of the most important events.
 * [ ] There is usually a [group conversation](https://about.gitlab.com/handbook/people-operations/group-conversations/) before each company call.
 Group Conversations are a way for departments and stage groups to keep the wider business informed about what they are currently working on.
-* [ ] We have a weekly [UX meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) every Tuesday.
+* [ ] We have a [UX Weekly Meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) every Tuesday.
-* [ ] We have a weekly [UX Ladership meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) every Tuesday, too.
+* [ ] We have a weekly [UX Leadership meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) every Monday, too.
 * [ ] We have an early/late `UX Hangout` call twice a week.
 This is where members of the UX Department can meet informally to talk about anything they want.
 * [ ] There is a monthly call between UX and the Frontend Department.
 * [ ] We also have an early/late [Group Design Review](https://docs.google.com/document/d/1-t7qcGk24ev8P6_Ktpyfsx_cNgnve6YnryQiL49407Q/edit?usp=sharing) twice a week.
 This is a session where designers can share what they are working on with their colleagues and get feedback on their designs.
 Managers should try to make this a priority.